FVITech/webpack-setup/README.md

 # Webpack Setup for a Static Website

-Webpack has been configured in the webpack.config.js file to bundle all JavaScript files that are 'required' into the index.js file into a single 'bundle.js' file.
-Webpack will use Babel to compile ES6 JavaScript syntax into ES5 syntax.
+Webpack has been configured in the webpack.config.js file.
+It will bundle all JavaScript files that are 'required' into the index.js file into a single 'bundle.js' file.
+ES6 JavaScript syntax will be compiled into ES5 syntax (not including ES6 modules, i.e. 'import' and 'export').

 The index.js file is the root of all things webpack--if a file is not included in this file, Webpack won't touch it.

-The index.scss file has been required into the index.js file.
-Webpack will compile SCSS files into a 'bundle.css' file before prefixing it with autoprefixer.
+The index.scss file has been required into the index.js file so that Webpack can compile ```.scss``` files into a 'bundle.css' file before prefixing it with autoprefixer.

 ### Usage